juno-v/fullstack-test/README.md

                               "house": "string" // gryffindor, ravenclaw, hufflepuff, slytherin }
     4) if you see this error 'Some error occurred Error: listen EACCES: permission denied 8080\' it might be an issue with Windows, use a Mac device to clone and test locally
-    5) if you are having any errors with the cmd try installing the json server individually or globally with the following cmds:
+    5) if you are having any errors with starting the back end cmd try installing the json server individually or globally with the following cmds:

         npm install -g json-server

-    If you install it locally in your project, use npx to run it npx json-server --watch db.json
+    If you install it locally in your project, use npx to run it this usually is able to start up the server npx json-server --watch database.json
+    IMPORTANT: make sure you are calling the watch on the database.json file with the wizards data, it might generate a new db.json of some sort so you will be viewing the wrong data

 # Features Completed + Instructions